the-quick-demonstrator/about-leon-hunter/index.md

     description="
 * Lead content developer for java programming boot camp.
 * Created solutions, lectures, and curriculum for training program.
-* Assisted in the education and job-placement of junior full-stack developers.
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
-"
+* Assisted in the education and job-placement of over 200 junior full-stack application developers "
 %}